fFireType/youshallnotpass-fixed/README.md

-# You Shall Not Pass - Enterprise Hardened v3.0
+# You Shall Not Pass - Enterprise Hardened v3.0.1-FIXED

 **A Chrome Extension for K-12 Filter Evasion Prevention**

+Improved by TRIXIE & Joe Bartolozzi
-Written by Jim Tyler
+Originally Written by Jim Tyler

 ---